jaanga/jaanga.github.io/blog/2015-11-17_leap-keypad-flick-to-select_leap-ux.md

 Using ray casters is not wrong, I just think it might be interesting to explore other means.
 One method is to see if one object is inside another object.
 In a previous release I tried the Three.js isInterestionBox feature, but this was a fail when the button faces are non-orthogonal with the world coordinate system
-In the latest release, the buttons are spheres and sphere.intersects( sphere ) appears to be working very well.
+In the latest release, the buttons are spheres and sphere.intersects( sphere ) appears to be working fairly well.

 If you play with the demo, you should be able tp make the buttons light up like a Christmas tree.